thiru/fileworthy/README.md

 * Any file can be downloaded
 * If the browser supports the file format
   * e.g. images, movies, etc.
-  * it will render it accordingly
+  * it will render it as is
 * Markdown files will be displayed as HTML
 * Directories will simply be links to other pages
 * Files and directories can be managed in the following ways: